Different Ways to Skin a Cat: The Ways to Get Your Liquor License

 We’d also like to note you are able to apply for construction permits outside of this entitlements piece, however, you will need to ensure you have drafted your plans to meet liquor license requirements.

-These, in a nutshell, are the ways you may get a liquor license.
-This is very general information, of course, and for more you can call us to set up a consultation.
-Permit Advisors Inc can get very specific and help guide you through to find the best solution.
+In a nutshell, theese are the ways you may get a liquor license.
+This is very general information and for more details or answers to any questions, you can call us to set up a consultation at (310) 275-7774.
+Permit Advisors Inc can get specific and help guide you through to find the best solution.
 We don’t just work the process, we work for solutions.